Craniotomy for Tumor Removal in Minnesota

 Post-craniotomy, patients experience headaches and fatigue.
 Patients usually stay in the hospital for 3 to 7 days, but the recovery time varies.
 The doctor will prescribe pain relievers to reduce symptoms and speed recovery.
 Until the surgeon has cleared the patient, the patient may have restrictions on daily activities such as driving and lifting.

-Who Needs Craniotomy for Tumor?
+Who Needs Craniotomy for Tumor Removal?

 Neurosurgeons perform craniotomies to treat tumors and many other brain conditions.